Cavender-Bares-Lab/Data-management-lab/docs/data-management/nasa-roses/mapping-sentienl2/oak-wilt.md

-All the data is currently storage at the tier-1 of [Minnesota Supercomputing Institute](https://www.msi.umn.edu/) under `gruops/cavender/guzman/oak-wilt`.
+All the data is currently storage at the tier-1 of [Minnesota Supercomputing Institute](https://www.msi.umn.edu/) under `gruops/cavender/shared/oak-wilt`.

+Many steps of workflow that leads to the structure of the project and data used comes from [FORCE](https://force-eo.readthedocs.io/en/latest/).
+Thus, try to be familiar with it before to reproduce any of the steps.

 ## Folder structrue

-Under `gruops/cavender/guzman/oak-wilt` the folders follow the
+Under `gruops/cavender/shared/oak-wilt` the folders follow the
 structure:

     /oak-wilt